jef-fortunahamid/GreenspotGrocerDBDesign/README.md

   - `phone`: The contact number of the customer.

 ### Step 3: Design the Enhanced Entity-Relationship (EER) Diagram and Establish Relationships
-After carefully examining the data and idetifying the key entities, we utilized MySQL Workbench's EER Diagram Builder to create an Enhanced Entity-Relationship (EER) Diagram.
-This graphical tool allowed us to drag and drop tables, fields, and establish relationships using crow's foot notation (one of the ways to show relationship), offering a visual blueprint for our database structure.
+After carefully examining the data and identifying the key entities, we utilized MySQL Workbench's EER Diagram Builder to create an Enhanced Entity-Relationship (EER) Diagram.
+This graphical tool allowed us to drag and drop tables, fields, and establish relationships using crow's foot notation (one of the ways to show relationships), offering a visual blueprint for our database structure.
 The EER Diagram serves as a comprehensive yet easy-to-understand representation of our tables and the relationships between them.
 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/dc0ee13d-a69d-4aaa-b18c-86a7128aa887)

 #### Establishing Relationships